xtermjs/xterm.js/README.md

 - [xterm-webfont](https://www.npmjs.com/package/xterm-webfont)

+## API

+The full API for xterm.js is contained within the [TypeScript declaration file](https://github.com/xtermjs/xterm.js/blob/master/typings/xterm.d.ts), use the branch/tag picker in GitHub (`w`) to navigate to the correct version of the API.

+Note that some APIs are marked *experimental*, these are added so we can experiment with new ideas without committing to support it like a normal semver API.
+Note that these APIs can change radically between versions so be sure to read release notes if you plan on using experimental APIs.

 ## Browser Support

 Since xterm.js is typically implemented as a developer tool, only modern browsers are supported officially.
 Here is a list of the versions we aim to support: